 A doctor believes that all life is the same; however, when a sequence of killings occurs in the surgeon’s vicinity, all of the evidence points to the boy he saved.
 Kenzou’s beliefs are shaken after these incidents.
 During his expedition to resolve the true identity of his patient, Kenzou finds that the destiny of the world may be interlaced with the enigmatic child.

 This is one of the most iconic storylines in anime history.
 The manga was well received and is still considered a masterpiece.
 And the anime is also really really great.
 Thus, it grabs a spot in our list of best psychological anime.

 01. Yakusoku no Neverland

-However, the three oldest siblings have their doubts about what is actually going on at the orphanage.
+However, the three oldest siblings have their doubts about what is going on at the orphanage.
 Also, they are about to find out the cruel destiny that awaits the children living at Grace Field.
-This includes the abnormal nature of their dearest Mama.
+This includes the unusual nature of their dearest Mama.

 With this, we have reached the end of the Best Psychological Anime list.
 Check out our Best Horror Manga and Best Seinen Manga lists to find more anime that you can enjoy now and in the coming future.
 Sayonara!